polterguy/polterguy.github.io/tutorials/auth/index.md

 > Warning, by registering at this site, North Korean mafia might steal your credit cards!

-The we could show the above warning next to the _"cookie disclaimer"_ ... ;)
+We could show the above warning next to the _"cookie disclaimer"_ ... ;)

 ### Password entropy